Protect Your Little Ripper’s Dome With This Top-Rated SKI Helmet

 4. PS Hard Foam & ABS S ll.
 These features are essential in providing premium protection, even in a low-profile design

-5. oisture-Controlling Li r.
-To avoid making your he stuffy and sweaty, thisLinerr helps prevent moisture buildup by improving air circulation and absorbing moisture.
-His is essential in ensure ing your kids feel great and comfortable in it
+5. Moisture-Controlling.
+To avoid making your head stuffy and sweaty, this liner helps prevent moisture buildup by improving air circulation and absorbing moisture.
+He is essential in ensuring your kids feel great and comfortable in it.

-2. his design perfectly fits the snow skiing sport well
+2. His design perfectly fits the snow skiing sport well

 4. Provide optimum warmth to both your head and ears